John Wesley Harding: Packaging

 The album sleeve is also notable for its liner notes, written by Dylan himself.
-The liner notes tells the story of three kings and three characters (Terry Shute, Frank, and Frank's wife, Vera), incorporating details from the album's songs.
+The liner notes tells the story of three kings and three characters (Terry Shute, Frank, and Frank's wife, Vera) incorporating details from the album's songs.

 Release dates

 Contradictory release dates have been claimed for John Wesley Harding.
 The liner notes to the Dylan mono box states December 17, 1967 as the original date of release.
 Reproduced in the liner notes to the eleventh volume of the Dylan Bootleg Series is an article by Al Aronowitz for The New York Times, date stamped December 23, 1967, in which he states that John Wesley Harding would be released "within the next two weeks".
 Original CD editions from the 1980s and 1990s have the copyright year of 1968.
 The January 20 issue of Billboard reported on the "blockbuster response" to the LP, saying: "In stores less than a week, the record is reported to have sold more than 250,000 copies."
+In his encyclopedia of all things Dylan, Michael Gray indicates a January 1968 release date for the LP.

 In the February 3, 1968 issue of Melody Maker, the album was reviewed and announced for release in Britain on February 23.
 It first charted there on March 2, at number 25, before achieving a run of 13 weeks at number 1.

 The album was re-released as one of the 15 Dylan titles remastered for Hybrid SACD on September 16, 2003, and was reissued again as part of The Original Mono Recordings on October 10, 2010.